 The door opened quickly.
 Mr. Greywood stood behind it.
 "Can't hold her forever!"
 I said when he didn't move immediately.

-Mr. Greywood stepped aside without saying anything.
+Mr. Greywood moved aside without saying anything.
 I stepped inside and set Mitilda on the floor, panting.

 "Mitilda!" said Nayomi, Gabriel's sister.
 "What happened to her?"